pfunks/TCTest/test_faq.md

 Steem, Steem Power and Steem Dollars are the three forms of digital points plugged into the Steem blockchain:

 Steem - Steem is the most liquid form of currency in the platform.
 Steem can be converted into Steem Power, Steem Dollars, or traded.
+It is a cryptocurrency, similar to Bitcoin (https://en.wikipedia.org/wiki/Bitcoin).

 Steem Power - Steem Power is a measurement of how much influence a user can wield via Steemit.
 The more Steem Power a user holds, the more they may influence the value of the content on the network.
 It is important to note when a user decides to “Power Down” Steem Power, they will receive equal distributions of the Steem Power as Steem over 13 weeks.